 Face the long side of your mat, arms stretched out, feet parallel in a wide stance.
-Turn your right foot towards the short end of the mat.
+Turn your right foot towards the short end of the carpet.
 Bend your right knee over your right ankle.
 Press down the outer edge of your back foot.
-Reach strongly through both arms and turn your gaze to look past your right fingertips.
+Reach through both arms and turn your gaze to look past your proper fingertips.
 Repeat on the left.

-I choose this posture: When focus and urgency is required to meet a deadline, when I feel scattered or overwhelmed, or when I need to go the last 100 metres to complete a project.
+I choose this posture: When focus and urgency are required to meet a deadline, when I feel scattered or overwhelmed, or when I must go the last 100 metres to complete a project.

 Tree Pose or Vrksasana

 Balance.
-Rooted, playful, flexibility and freedom to fall.
+I am rooted, playful, flexible and free to fall.

 This encourages you to feel rooted and reach tall.
 It challenges your balance.
-You may find yourself swaying, or falling.
-Replace the need to get it right or perfect, by inviting in playfulness, the freedom to fall and flexibility.
+You may find yourself swaying or falling.
+Replace the need to get it right or perfect by inviting playfulness, the freedom to fall and flexibility.